 How can I better manage my line and avoid losing sales?

-Make the menu easy to view, explain the ordering flow briefly, and use signs or QR Codes so customers can choose combos and offers while waiting.
+Make the menu easy to view, explain the ordering flow briefly, and use signs or QR Codes so customers can check combos and offers while waiting.
 The fewer the doubts, the faster the cash register moves.

 References